 Format

 1. Welcome in map!
-We look at what typ0es of snakes live in your area!
+We look at what types of reptiles live in your area!

 2. Students enjoy Val's funny fiction story "How Rattlesnake Got His Rattle."
 We introduce sign language related to snakes!

-3. Students draw their own rattlesnake on an envelope, drop in their paper clips and retell the story with Valerie.
+3. Students draw their own rattlesnake on an envelope, and drop in paperclips for the rattle.

-4. Miss Liz the Science Wiz jumps in with non-fiction and explores snakes with your students.
+4. Miss Liz the Science Wiz jumps in with non-fiction and explores turtles, and Komodo dragons with your students.

-5. Students engage with the science method vocabulary words: Question, Predict, Observe, Experiment, Conclude, and Molt.
+5. Students engage with the science method vocabulary words: question, predict, observe, experiment, conclude, scales, predator, prey, and molt.

-6. Students crawl under a towel and then try to get out (shed) without using their hands!
+6. Students become snakes and crawl under a towel to shed their skin without using their hands!

-7. We review all our cool snake facts, the story and our sign language.
+7. We review all our cool reptile facts, the story and our sign language.

 Objectives